Dronescapeclub/drosstaav3/README.txt

 NOTES:
--Procfile starts with "web:" so KOYEB health checks don't scream in console -.env, credentials.json, and token.json are "keys" to the program, DO NOT SHARE PUBLICLY.
+-Procfile starts with "web:" so KOYEB health checks don't scream in console -.env, credentials.json, and token.json are "keys" to the program & data, DO NOT SHARE PUBLICLY.
--dont change stuff if you don't know what you're doing (hope thats obvious)
+-Don't change stuff if you don't know what you're doing (hope thats obvious) -Theres a dronescape discord account with a test server connected if you don't want to clutter the club channel testing stuff (email: dronescapeclub@gmail.com, password: [same as the gmail account's password] ) -If it ain't broke don't fix it

+running on KOYEB:
+1:login to KOYEB using dronescapeclub@gmail.com via. signing in through Github, NOT email
+    1a: email used is dronescapeclub@gmail.com, password is [same as the gmail account's password]
+2: might say "trial has ended, choose a plan" or something like that, click "manage account" near top right
+3: select "dronescapeclub1" instead of "dronescapeclub" in dropdown, then press "OK"
+4: click "drosstaav3" in "Overview" tab
+5: click "Redeploy" button on top right to start/restart the bot
+6: yay you did it!

+##run through later##

 How to start bot locally on VSCode:
 1: download Node.js onto computer